-This spinach and egg stuffed portobello mushroom recipe comes from back in my innkeeping days 10 years ago.
+This portobello mushroom breakfast bake with eggs and spinach is super easy to make and loaded with flavor including garlic, butter, and Italian seasoning.
+It comes from back in my innkeeping days 10 years ago.
 We would host travelers from all over the world and exchange recipes, and this is one of them.

-WHAT YOU’LL NEED FOR THESE STUFFED PORTOBELLO MUSHROOMS
+WHAT YOU’LL NEED FOR THESE BAKED PORTOBELLO MUSHROOMS

 - Portobello Mushroom Caps